Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 - One-time running WebJobs are used to start certain Azure services.
   - TankWjCopyMl: Copies the ML experiment from gallery to the newly created ML workspace and publish it as ML WebService.
   - TankWjDataFactory: Starts the Azure Data Factory pipelines.
-  - TankWjPrepareSQL: Creates required tables in the SQL database
+  - TankWjPrepareSQL: Creates required tables in the SQL database.
-  - TankWjPreseedSQL: Copies the historical tank level data to Azure SQL.
+  - TankWjPreseedSQL: Copies the historical tank level data to Azure SQL Data Warehouse.
   - TankWJStartStream: Starts Azure Stream Analytics.
 - Continuous running WebJobs are used as data generator.
   - TankGenerator: Simulates tank level data and sends it to Event Hub every minute.